AntonRydahl/CSTR/README.md

 ```
 cd cstr
 ```
 You are now ready to run the example.
 In your folder you now have libraries containing a random number generator, *Mersenne Twister*, an implicit first order ODE solver, *Implicit Euler* and a library for generating a scalar Standard Wiener Process.
+The Newton solver uses in the Implicit Euler method uses LAPACK.
+You can eventually take a look at the makefile to see how the Fortran version of LAPACK can be used.

-The folder also contains a Makefile for the project and a Matlab driver to illustrate the results.
+The folder also contains a Matlab driver to illustrate the results.

 Commands to Run the Example
 ---------------------------